 No changes in management have taken place that would detrimentally affect the performance of this fishery against the MSC standard and the fishery continues to meet the requirements of the MSC Standard.
 It was verified during the site visit that no destructive fishing practices or controversial unilateral exemptions to an international agreement have been introduced.

-MSC Certification should therefore continue with normal on-site annual audits according to the determination of Annex 3.
+MSC Certification should therefore continue with normal on-site annual audits as set out in Annex 3.

 Annex 1